Quasi-Gorensteinness of extended Rees algebras: The Main theorems

-It is interesting to see under which conditions a quasi-Gorenstein extended Rees algebra is Gorenstein.
+It is interesting to see under which conditions quasi-Gorenstein extended Rees algebras are Gorenstein.
 To this end, Heinzer, M.-K.\ Kim, and Ulrich posed the next question.
-In this section we present two cases which give an affirmative answer to this question.
+In this section we present two cases which give an affirmative answer to the question.

 \begin{ques}[{\cite[Question 4.11]{HKU05}}] Let $(R,\m)$ be a local Gorenstein ring.
 Let $I$ be an $\m$-primary ideal.
 If the extended Rees algebra $R[It,t^{-1}]$ is quasi-Gorenstein, then is it Gorenstein? \end{ques}